jarmo/candalf/README.md

 ```

 There will be also SSH public/private key under `~/.ssh` having the server domain
-name as their file names.
+name as their file names (~/.ssh/example.org and ~/.ssh/example.org.pub respectively).

 ### Installation With Preconfigured SSH Server

 When server does not have password authentication enabled over SSH then it's
 easy to start using Provisioner too.
 Just make sure that you have
-private/public key under `~/.ssh` having same name as your server domain name
+private/public key under `~/.ssh` having the same name as your server domain name
 and create a SSH configuration similar to shown above.
 This will make Provisioner to assume that SSH authentication with a public key
-has been already completed and you can use it normally.
+has been already completed and you can start using it normally.

 ## Provisioning

-To provision a system a provisioning script is required.
+The provisioning script is required to provision a system.
 This is basically a script which describes
 everything that should be done on a remote system to configure and set it up - think of installing
 all necessary dependencies and configuring them as you would do manually.